 Every home needs a colander.
 How else will you drain your boiled cauliflower before mashing to perfection and making Keto Creamy Cauliflower Mash, or cooking your Brussels sprouts before tossing in Beurre Noisette, creating Brown-buttered Brussels Sprouts?
 Its also essential when making Bone Broth to drain the bones (before sucking out the glorious marrow of course #CooksPrivilege).
 Many uses here and not enough space on the page: just make sure you have one.

 I lined my 12-cup muffin tray with cupcake cases when I made my Keto Lemon and Poppy Seed Cupcakes.
 They are also handy when making the Keto Breakfast Bacon & Egg ‘Muffin’s because we all know eggs are notorious for sticking to muffin trays.
 I prefer a simple white, but there are many pretty colours available.
+If you like the idea of the larger, “tulip-style” muffin cases – I use these.

 Deep-based, Casserole Dish (large)